The page you requested has moved and you've automatically been taken to its new location.

 These signs contain directional information about public places owned or operated by Federal, State, or local governments or their agencies; publicly or privately owned natural phenomena, historic, cultural, scientific, educational, and religious sites; and areas of natural scenic beauty or naturally suited for outdoor recreation, deemed to be in the interest of the traveling public.
 The directional sign cannot exceed 150 square feet in area and must comply with stringent spacing and lighting requirements.
-It may contain only identification of the activity and directional information; advertising and the use of logos is prohibited.
+It may contain only identification of the activity and directional information; advertising is prohibited.

 No size, lighting or spacing limitations